 - St. Germain is my favorite elderflower spirit and can be purchased at higher end liquor stores.
 The bonus of using it to flavor your ice cream base is that the alcohol will keep the mixture from hardening completely, leaving you with a velvety smooth concoction.

-- For an alcohol free version, Belvoir makes a heavenly Elderflower Cordial.
+- For an alcohol-free ice cream float recipe, Belvoir makes a heavenly Elderflower Cordial.
 They also make the Sparkling Elderflower Lemonade I used to top off the blackberry elderflower ice cream soda.

 - Various elderflower essences and syrups can be found on Amazon.